(Previously Barefoot Acupuncture Clinic)

 Although as shown I got dramatic improvements in my skin by diet alone, diet alone did not cure all my psoriasis lesions.
-I found additional benefit by following Dr. Ely's suggested supplement protocol and including some orange juice and grapes or grape juice with my hypercarnivore meals.
+I found additional benefit by following Dr. Ely's suggested supplement protocol, and reducing total and saturated fat intake while increasing more easily digested fruits, and including some orange juice and grapes or grape juice with my hypercarnivore meals.

 Chinese medicine has for hundreds of years used bile acids to treat liver disorders.

 Bile acid therapy is a cornerstone of Dr. Ely's psoriasis treatment protocol, based on research proving its effectiveness.

 Bile acids clear the intestine of bacterial endotoxin so that the endotoxin can't get into the blood and skin.
 Here are some photos of patients under Dr. Ely's care before and after taking 500 mg ox bile extract with meals for a month:

 It is important to reduce total and saturated fat intake (by eating lean meats and reduced fat dairy products) because experiments show that a high fat, high saturated fat diet promotes inflammation that occurs in psoriasis skin.

 In this article Dr. Ely mentions having had success with the Allergy Research 500 mg ox bile supplement.
 I have used this myself and confirmed his report that the only side effect is diarrhea, which will pass as you adapt.